Optically trapped exciton-polariton condensates in a perovskite microcavity: Results

-It is also possible to tailor high-order standing wave condensates across the microwire by introducing slight eccentricity or inhomogeneity to the laser beam profile~\cite{Cristofolini2013, Askitopoulos2015, Sun2018} resulting in ripple condensates shown in Figs.~\ref{fig:tunable}(a) and~\ref{fig:tunable}(b).
-Same as for the annular trap in Fig.~\ref{fig:states} where 1V polaritons collapsed to 2V, when the pump power is increased the background incoherent excitons assist with the thermalization of polaritons and it starts collapsing into the trap lower excited states.
-We investigated this quantum-state selectivity of the condensate by performing a power scan, in units of threshold power $P_\text{th}$, where we observe the state $\psi_{n_x=10,n_y=0}$ [Fig.~\ref{fig:tunable}(a) at $1.1 P_{\text{th}}$] smoothly transition into $\psi_{n_x=9,n_y=0}$ [Fig.~\ref{fig:tunable}(b) at $1.4 P_{\text{th}}$].
-The corresponding normalized cross sections of the condensate spatial density profiles are shown in Figs.~\ref{fig:tunable}(c) and~\ref{fig:tunable}(d).
-The power scan is shown in Fig.~\ref{fig:tunable}(e) where the number of nodes (real space interference fringes) reduces gradually at higher powers.
+By introducing a slight power density gradient to the laser beam profile breaking axial symmetry~\cite{Cristofolini2013, Askitopoulos2015, Sun2018}, high-order standing wave condensates can be tailored across the microwire, resulting in ripple condensates shown in \textbf{Figure~\ref{fig:tunable}}\textbf{a} and~\ref{fig:tunable}\textbf{b}.
+Here, we observe a collapse of the condensate to a lower order mode when the pump power is increased from 1.1 to 1.4$P_\text{th}$ due to increased influence of incoherent reservoir excitons assisting with the thermalization of polaritons.
+That is, polariton-polariton and polariton-reservoir interactions increase around the pumped region and subsequent pair-scattering into the available lower energy states of the optical trap is enhanced~\cite{Wertz_PRL2012}.
+Therefore, at sufficient powers, the condensate starts populating a new state at lower energies with lower losses, as reported in ~\cite{Topfer2020, Wei2022}.
+We investigated this quantum-state selectivity of the condensate by performing a power scan, in units of threshold power $P_\text{th}$, where we observe the state $\psi_{n_x=10,n_y=0}$ [Figure~\ref{fig:tunable}\textbf{a} at $1.1 P_{\text{th}}$] smoothly transition into $\psi_{n_x=9,n_y=0}$ [Figure~\ref{fig:tunable}\textbf{b} at $1.4 P_{\text{th}}$].
+For additional measurements taken far above $P_{\text{th}}$ refer to \textbf{Figure S3} in the SI.
+The corresponding normalized cross sections of the condensate spatial density profiles are shown in Figure~\ref{fig:tunable}\textbf{c} and~\ref{fig:tunable}\textbf{d}.
+The power scan is shown in Figure~\ref{fig:tunable}\textbf{e} where the number of nodes (real space interference fringes) reduces gradually at higher powers.
+This pronounced mode switching behavior, clearly resolvable in our system, highlights an inherent advantage of higher-order quantum states, where distinct transitions become more accessible and are difficult to quantify in lower-order systems.
 Our findings are consistent with recent experiments in low-temperature III-V microcavity systems~\cite{Topfer2020} and organic cavities~\cite{Wei2022}.